-9. DEFERRED GRANTS
+10. DEFERRED GRANTS

-a) Professional Capability Grants
+a) Professional Capability Grant

-There were two grants received from the Ministry of Social and Family Development ("MSF") VWOs - Capability Fund ("VCF").
-These grants are administered by The National Council of Social Service.
+This grant was received from the Ministry of Social and Family Development ("MSF") VWOs - Capability Fund ("VCF") and administered by The National Council of Social Service.

-- (i) The first grant was disbursed to fund the Clinical Supervision Consultancy Project undertaken by the Association for SCWO Star Shelter.
-This grant was for a period of 1 year and 6 months from 1 October 2016 to 31 March 2018. - (ii) The second grant was disbursed to fund the course fees for an employee to acquire recognised Social Work Qualifications.
+The grant was disbursed to fund the course fees for an employee to acquire recognised Social Work Qualifications.
 The course lasted over a period of 2 years from January 2018 to December 2019.
 The first tranche of 50% of the grant was disbursed in February 2018.
-The second tranche of 40% will be disbursed upon completion of the course and submission of documentary proof and the last tranche of 10% will be disbursed upon completion of a 1-year bond.
+The second tranche of 40% was disbursed upon completion of the course and submission of documentary proof and the last tranche of 10% will be disbursed upon completion of a 1-year bond.